Best Practices in Employment Contracts for Overseas based staff

 This employee will serve two masters and have two employment contracts.
-One employment contract will be with the foreign PEO, complying strictly with foreign laws, regulations and practices, and one employment contract will be the standard U.S. EC with your Company, including all the detailed language on works made for hire, copyright assignments, trade secrets, confidentiality and non-competition.
-Both Contracts will provide that the U.S. EC, to the extent it conflicts with the law of the host country, will not apply, but that the reminder of the contract will apply.
+One employment contract will be with the foreign PEO, complying strictly with foreign laws, regulations and practices, and one employment contract will be the standard U.S. EC with your Company, including all the detailed language on works made for hire, and copyright assignments, trade secrets, confidentiality and non-competition.
+Both Contracts will provide that the U.S. EC, to the extent it conflicts with the law of the host country, will not apply, but that the remainder of the contract will apply.
 Thus you get legal consistency and compliance in both worlds.

 Assuming they are already parties to the standard U.S. EC, best practices would be the same as for #1.

 Best practices would depend on whether the move is intended to be temporary or permanent.
 If temporary, it would be best to keep the two previously-existing contracts in place (assuming there is an existing Foreign LEC and the U.S. EC), and then sign the employee to a Second Local Employment Contact that, ideally, references the prior two.
-This Second Local Employment Contract would ideally contain a provision to the effect that it governs over or supercedes any employment terms or conditions of the pre-existing Employment Contracts that are offensive to its laws and regulations.
-Engaging a PEO with offices in both foreign countries, knowledgeable with the local laws of each, would be highly valuable.
+This Second Local Employment Contract would ideally contain a provision to the effect that it governs over or supersedes any employment terms or conditions of the pre-existing Employment Contracts that are offensive to its laws and regulations.
+Engaging a PEO with offices in both foreign countries, knowledgeable of the local laws of each, would be highly valuable.
 Theoretically, then, one could imagine a temporary employee (temporary to the second foreign office) having three contracts in place.
 In the case of a long-term assignment, best practices would probably dictate terminating the original host country LEC and replacing or novating it with the new Foreign LEC which references the U.S. EC as previously described.

 For workers who do not qualify as true employees under U.S. law, sign them to the foreign PEO’s Foreign LEC only, thereby making them independent contractors to your company.
-If they qualify as “employees” under U.S. law, under application of the established factors for distinguishing employees from independent contractors, consider following best practices described in #1.
+If they qualify as “employees” under U.S. law, under application of the established factors for distinguishing employees from independent contractors, consider following the best practices described in #1.

-In certain circumstances, employers covered by the extraterritorial application of Title VII, the ADA and ADEA can take otherwise prohibited actions against U.S. citizen employees without violating the U.S. employment laws by invoking the “foreign law defense.”
+In certain circumstances, employers covered by the extraterritorial application of Title VII, the ADA and ADEA can take otherwise prohibited actions against U.S. citizen employees without violating the U.S. employment laws by invoking the “foreign law defence.”

-Under the foreign law defense, an employer will not be liable for acts violating these employment laws where compliance with the U.S. laws would require the employer to violate the law of a foreign country.
+Under the foreign law defence, an employer will not be liable for acts violating these employment laws where compliance with the U.S. laws would require the employer to violate the law of a foreign country.

-For instance, one court found that a Delaware radio broadcast company did not violate the ADEA when it required its Munich, Germany, workforce, including U.S. citizens working in Munich, to retire by the age of 65 pursuant to a German collective bargaining agreement.
+For instance, one court found that a Delaware radio broadcast company did not violate the ADEA when it required its Munich, Germany, workforce, including U.S. citizens working in Munich, to retire by the age of 65 according to a German collective bargaining agreement.